 New York Attorney General Eric Schneiderman announced that Channel Francis had been indicted for five felonies relating to allegations that she assumed the identities of three nursing home patients and illegally used their credit cards.
 Schneiderman alleges that Francis obtained the information from residents of the Parker Jewish Institute for Health Care and Rehabilitation in […]

-Compensation for Hospice CEO’s Soars and One Owner Games the Medicare System
+Hospice CEO Salary: Why Compensation for Hospice CEO’s Soars and How They Game the Medicare System

-Long-Term Care Facilities are becoming a more lucrative business in America as the country’s CEO’s compensation continue their upward trend.
-In 2016, the average salary for CEO’s jumped to $465,875 according to a report by The Hospital & Healthcare Compensation Service.
-Compared to an average salary of $441,604 in 2015, this represents a 5.4 percent […]
+Long-Term Care Facilities are becoming a more lucrative business in America as the country’s CEO’s compensation continues its upward trend.
+In 2016, the average salary for CEOs jumped to $465,875 according to a report by The Hospital & Healthcare Compensation Service.
+This increase not only reflects the general trend in hospice CEO salary but also […]

 Nursing Home Staffer Charged with Multiple Felonies after Stealing the Identities of Nursing Home Residents